History Of Good Friday

 One old pastor told me, today people like to "clean up" the crucifixion of Jesus, with pretty figures on nice wood crosses.
 But the reality is, it was very messy.

-It is all wrong, filthy - muddy - dirty, not a pretty sight at all.
+It seems all wrong, filthy - muddy - dirty, not a pretty sight at all.
 In fact, Jesus was unrecognizable (Isaiah 52:14), as a worm and not a man (Psalm 22:6, ff) with not a sound spot left in him, anywhere.

 So much evil was squeezed into "one-hell-packed-day."
 Yet God draws so much good from it.